mkody/chromium-updater-FreeSMUG/README.markdown

 Notes
 -----

-**Warning**: quick and dirty homemade script.
-At least, works on my box =)
+This is a fork of [n1k0/chromium-updater](https://github.com/n1k0/chromium-updater) to update to the latest **FreeSMUG Chromium 64bit build** from command line.

+I was using [n1k0/chromium-updater](https://github.com/n1k0/chromium-updater) before, but I wanted to use a more "stable" version and with PepperFlash integrated.

+I'm using FreeSMUG Sourceforge RSS to get the latest version from them, mounting the archive and copying everything in place.
+You can sure change the destination path from the script.

-The script is intented and only intended to be used on Mac OS X Snow Leopard (10.6.x) but might be ported to other \*n*x OSes.
+The script is intended and only intended to be used on Mac OS X Snow Leopard (10.6.x) and up.
 Feel free to send any patch or pull request if you want to contribute enhancements.